-In May 2019, GASB Statement No. 91, Conduit Debt Obligations, will be effective for the Agency beginning with its year ending September 30, 2023.
+In May 2019, GASB Statement No. 91, Conduit Debt Obligations, will be effective for the Agency's year ending September 30, 2024.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 Management is currently evaluating the impact of the adoption of this statement on the Agency's financial statements.

-In March 2021, GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, will be effective for the Agency beginning with its year ending September 30, 2023.
+In March 2022, GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, will be effective for the Agency's year ending September 30, 2024.
 The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
 Management is currently evaluating the impact of the adoption of this statement on the Agency's financial statements.